mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 > Milestone 6: Open source additional modules, like `AsyncStorage`, `Slider`, and more.

-Notice the last milestone was perfect for cutting down features if we were short on time.
+This last milestone was perfect for cutting down scope if we were short on time.
 It was simply a long list of modules we wanted to add to the release.
-As the deadline was approaching we cut down the list of the modules.
-A week or so before the release our engineering manager actually pushed us to drop even more modules.
+As the deadline approached we cut down the list aggressively.
+Our engineering manager actually pushed us to drop yet more modules.
 This was to make sure we had enough time left to properly test everything.

-Because we cut down scope, React Native for Android did not have as many modules as we had on iOS but this was OK.
+Because we cut down scope, React Native for Android did not have as many modules as we had on iOS.
+This was OK.
+We released a new version every two weeks.
 In the next few releases (0.12, 0.13, etc.) we added more Android modules and eventually got to feature parity with iOS.

 #### You need a weekly meeting

 At the very start of the project we did not have a weekly meeting.
 I knew that [meetings were a huge disruption](http://paulgraham.com/makersschedule.html) so I wanted to help my teammates by not introducing another meeting.
 As I learned the hard way, not having a weekly meeting was a bad idea.
-The lack of the meeting meant it was hard for the team to stay in sync and "pull in the same direction".
+The lack of the meeting meant it was difficult for us to stay in sync and "pull in the same direction".

 So I set up the meeting.
 It was very simple: At the start of the meeting, I would share my screen showing the current state of the Roadmap.
-We would talk about blockers, dependencies, and figure out who's doing what next.
+We would talk about blockers, dependencies, and figure out what to do next.

-That simple meeting helped us so much!
-The meeting really was a basic necessity for the success of the project.
+That simple weekly meeting helped us so much!
+More than that.
+It was crucial for the success of the project.

 Your role as a tech lead is to:

 - Run the meeting.
 - Listen & ask questions.
 Don’t be afraid to ask any question.
-It is important you have full understanding, and chances are a few other people in the room probably have the same question.
+It is important you have full understanding.
+Chances are a few other people in the room have the same question.
 - Bring up hidden dependencies and potential risks.
 Does your plan have any blind spots?
 - Update the roadmap — who’s working on what, what the blockers and risks are.
 - Always aim to make decisions in the meeting!
 If you need to do more research to make a decision, at the very least _decide_ who’s doing the research.
 You should make progress in every meeting.